NewZsh/Notes-for-Learning-Theory/notes.md

 - Training data: $S=((x_1, y_1), \cdots, (x_m,y_m))$ is a finite sequence.
   - **A simple data generation model**:

+    <font color=gray size=5>gray</font>
-<span style="color:gray;">remark: usually called 'training set', but must be *'training sequence'* more exactly, because the same sample may appear more than one time, and some training algorithms is order-sensitive.</span>
+    remark: usually called 'training set', but must be *'training sequence'* more exactly, because the same sample may appear more than one time, and some training algorithms is order-sensitive.

 **The learner's output**: